in the news

 Thursday, Dec.
 18 | 5:30 - 8:00pm

-Join us to celebrate the opening of this exhibition!
-Mingle with artists and enjoy light refreshments and live music.
+Join us to celebrate the opening of this group exhibition!
+Mingle with exhibiting artists, enjoy light refreshments, and hear live music performed by saxophonist Keith Gamble.
 A cash bar will be available for beer and wine.
-This FREE event is open to the public.
+This FREE event is open to the public!

 TRIO: Studio Art Quilt Associates